naivisoftware/naprealsense/README.md

 ## Demo

 Renders a pointcloud that is deformed using the `PointCloud` shader of the `naprealsense` module.
-The PointCloud shader implements the de-projection methods from the realsense SDK, deforming the point cloud mesh completely on the GPU.
+The point cloud shader implements the de-projection methods from the realsense SDK, deforming the point cloud mesh completely on the GPU.